Irvington High School (New Jersey)

-Irvington High School: Frank H. Morrell Campus is a four-year comprehensive community public high school in Irvington, in Essex County, New Jersey, United States, that serves students in ninth through twelfth grades, as the lone secondary school of the Irvington Public Schools.
+Irvington High School is a four-year comprehensive community public high school in Irvington, in Essex County, in the U.S. state of New Jersey, that serves students in ninth through twelfth grades, as the lone secondary school of the Irvington Public Schools.
 IHS has three main floors and a basement, with each floor holding up to 23 classrooms.
 A west wing of the building was erected in the 1970s.
-The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools through July 2027.

-As of the 2021–22 school year, the school had an enrollment of 1,565 students and 115.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
-There were 879 students (56.2% of enrollment) eligible for free lunch and 101 (6.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,752 students and 113.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
+There were 947 students (54.1% of enrollment) eligible for free lunch and 117 (6.7% of students) eligible for reduced-cost lunch.

 History

 Before Frank H. Morrell High School was completed in 1926, the district's high school program was housed at Madison Avenue School.